I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 “Dew on the grass, no rain will come to pass.”

-Condensation (dew) tends to form overnight when the sky is clear because the ground and grass cools.
+Condensation (dew) tends to form overnight when the sky is clear because the ground and grass are cool.
 The warm, moist soil is the source of the dew, which will also form more readily under calm winds.

 Of course, a clear sky and light breezes are good predictors of fair weather.
 So, a doctorate in meteorology is not needed for that one.